bensinclair/bensinclair.github.io/_posts/2019-10-24-share-knowledge-freely.markdown

 ## The thing in my head

-Tonight I was laying in bed contimplating about how people or companies who share information freely are successful.
+Tonight I was laying in bed contemplating about how people or companies who share information freely are successful.

 Not everyone is successful who does this, but it sure does seem to help.